liux0229/scratch/mnist/readme.md

   * [P2] Write more unit tests for Tensor. e.g. operator+.
   * [P2] Consider adding a diagnostic mechanism (can turn on with a single switch).
 * [P0] Performance optimizations - so I can train more iterations faster so I can easily tune the algorithm;
-  * [P0] The program becomes extremely slow - only 1 or 2 threads are running.
+  * [P0] The program becomes extremely slow - only 1 or 2 threads are running - seemingly during the initialization phase.
   * [P2] O(n^2.8) matrix multiplication algorithm
   * [P1] Try accessing RHS matrix row wise and measure cache misses.
   * [P2] Layout matrix in cache friendly ways